-Joint working with health authorities and trusts and the like is permitted if carried out in a manner compatible with the Code.
+Joint working with the NHS and others is permitted if carried out in a manner compatible with the Code.

 Joint working is where, for the benefit of patients, one or more pharmaceutical companies and the NHS pool skills, experience and/or resources for the joint development and implementation of patient centred projects and share a commitment to successful delivery.